Oliver Twist

 A city of two tales

-Oliver Twist is probably the novel most publicly associated with Dickens, though not nearly his best nor his most admired.
+Oliver Twist may be the novel most publicly associated with Dickens, though it's not nearly his best nor his most admired.

-It may also be the first novel to take a child as the central character, which is extraordinary when you consider the great number of novels to feature kids ever since.
+It may also be the first major novel to feature a child as the central character, which is extraordinary considering the great number of novels to feature kids ever since.

 It's also Dickens's first real novel, discounting The Pickwick Papers as episodic, only slightly removed from his first book of stories, Sketches by Boz.